-Straight wagers are what many novice bettors will start with when learning how to make a bet on horse racing.
-You can view them as simple wagers, and they include the Win, Place, and Show bets.
-The minimum bet is normally $2, but it depends on the specific track.
+Straight wagers are what most bettors will start with when learning how to bet on horse racing.
+They are the simplest of wagers, and they include the Win, Place, and Show bets.

-If your horse finishes first, you receive the Win, Place, and Show payouts.
-If your horse finishes second, you receive the Place and Show payouts.
-If your horse finishes third, you only receive the Show payout.
+Ideally, your horse will win the race, and if it does you will receive all three Win, Place, and Show payouts.
+If your horse finishes the race in second place, you will receive the Place and Show payouts.
+Should your horse finish in third place, you would only receive the Show payout.

-Exotic bets, or non-straight wagers, are more complex, and the payouts can be a lot bigger.
+Exotic bets, or non-straight wagers, are a little more complex.
+They are more difficult to win with, but the payouts when you do win can be a lot bigger.
 Some of the most popular exotic wagers are the Exacta, Trifecta, Superfecta, Daily Double, and Pick 3/4/5/6.